mantoufan/yzhanTranslator/README.md

 ## Usage

+### Basic Usage Example

-Here's an example of how to use the YZhanJSONTranslater to translate JSON objects:
+Here’s how you can use **YZhanJSONTranslater** to translate a JSON object with caching settings:

 ```php
 use YZhanJSONTranslater\YZhanJSONTranslater;